sawyerwatts/cs488/README.md

 ### GCP Set Up

-To use the project on GCP as it was during development, setup a GCP project and create a virtual machine (VM).
+To use the project on GCP as it was during development, set up a GCP project and create a virtual machine (VM).
 SSH into the VM.

 Install Mongo on the VM.
 These are the commands we used: